-In Kenya, an array of smallholder-suitable storage devices are available which have the potential, if used in combination with appropriate post-harvest practices to ensure adequate drying and cleanliness of grain, to significantly reduce post-harvest losses of food staples such as grains and pulses.
-These storage solutions present a clear economic benefit to smallholders for whom reduced post-harvest loss will offset their need to purchase grain for their own consumption during the lean season.
+In Kenya, an array of smallholder-suitable grain storage devices are available, which have the potential, if used in combination with appropriate post-harvest practices to ensure adequate drying and cleanliness of grain, to significantly reduce post-harvest losses of food staples such as grains and pulses.
+Because of their efficacy, the devices present a clear economic benefit to smallholders by reducing post-harvest loss, allowing them to purchase less grain for their own consumption in the months after harvest.
 These technologies include hermetically sealed metal or plastic silos and hermetically sealed plastic bags.
-The technology producers and distributors, many of whom became solvers, were enthusiastic about the market potential of on-farm storage solutions because of the large potential demand, and saw a clear business case to support their investment in the market.
+If the smallholders eventually purchase these solutions, there is a clear business case for solvers to engage in this market even after the pilot's incentives end.
+The technology producers and distributors, many of whom became solvers, were enthusiastic from the start about the market potential of on- farm storage solutions because of the large potential demand.